Alistair1231/mpv_thumbnail_script/README.md

 ## What is it?

+This fork merges https://github.com/marzzzello/mpv_thumbnail_script/pull/40 and rebases onto the newest changes from upstream as of 2025/09/27.

 `mpv_thumbnail_script.lua` is a script/replacement OSC for [mpv](https://github.com/mpv-player/mpv) to display preview thumbnails when hovering over the seekbar, without any external dependencies[<sup>1</sup>](#footnotes), cross-platform-ly[<sup>2</sup>](#footnotes)!

 The script supports all four built-in OSC layouts, [as seen in this Youtube video](https://www.youtube.com/watch?v=WsfWmO41p8A).\